 In this article, you’ll learn about all the steps you need to take to fix cigarette burns in cars, and we’ll hold your hand through the process from start to finish.
-(And no, don’t worry about it, you won’t be reweaving the seat fabric!).

 Starting from all the supplies you need to have on hand before you begin the process, to everything you need to do to get the job done – we have you covered.
 For those of you who aren’t fans of DIY projects, we’ve covered alternative solutions as well.